sourcey/sourcey.com/source/2014-03-28-ffmpeg-avpacket-to-opencv-mat-converter.markdown

 author_site: https://plus.google.com/+KamLow
 layout: article
 ---
+# FFmpeg AVPacket to OpenCV Mat Converter

 When building computer vision projects in C++, you may find yourself in need for an FFmpeg to OpenCV packet converter.
-The good news is you don't need to look any further because it's all contained within this open source header file, which is a included in <a href="http://sourcey.com/libsourcey/" title="LibSourcey">LibSourcey</a>.
+The good news is that you don't need to look any further. because it's all contained within this open source header file:

 ~~~ cpp
 //